Dilant/B2METutorial/src/en/beta-status/README.md

 - ~~Change mechanisms related to inactive balls~~
   - ~~An inactive ball will be destroyed upon activating checkpoints, destination, switchers or appenders~~
-  - ~~All inactive ball will be destroyed when the current player ball activates checkpoints or destination~~
+  - ~~All inactive ball will be destroyed when the active ball activates checkpoints or destination~~

 ### `0.9.0`